sarasei/Investigating-Sakila-DVD-Rental-database/README.md

-# Investigating-Sakila-DVD-Rental-database
+# Investigating-Sakila-DVD-Rental-database-

-Project to the course Programming for Data Science at Udacity Date created

-May 2019
+### Project Title
+Investigating Sakila DVD Rental database

+### Date created
+October 2022

-Description
+### Description

-Use SQL to explore a database related to movie rentals
+exploring a database related to movie rentals using SQL, And investigate what the patterns in movie watching are across different customer groups.

-Files
+### Files used
 Queries file is the collection of queries created to generate answers to questions.
 Report is the result of analysis in graph

-Credits
+### Credits
 http://www.postgresqltutorial.com/postgresql-sample-database/
 https://www.w3schools.com/sql/sql_quickref.asp